cryptosharks131/lndg/README.md

 ### Suggests New Peers
 LNDg will make suggestions for new peers to open channels to based on your node's successful routing history.

-### Suggests New Peers
+### Suggests AR Actions
-LNDg will make suggestions for new peers to open channels to based on your node's successful routing history.
+LNDg will make suggestions for actions to take around Auto-Rebalancing.

 ### HTLC Failure Stream
 LNDg will listen for failure events in your htlc stream and record them to the dashboard when they occur.